Information-Optimal Formation Geometry Design for Multimodal UAV Cooperative Perception: System Model

 \subsection{Properties of FIM}

-To facilitate the analysis, the feasible position set for the UAVs is modeled as a finite discrete space $\mathcal{V}$, from which a subset of positions is selected to configure the UAV swarm.
-The objective function, denoted as $f(S)$, is formulated to maximize the FIM (or a scalar metric thereof, such as the log-determinant).
-To guarantee that the proposed strategy yields an optimal solution, $f(S)$ is required to satisfy two fundamental properties: \textit{monotonicity} and \textit{submodularity}.
+To facilitate the analysis, feasible UAV deployment positions are modeled as a finite discrete set ${V}$, from which a subset $S$ is selected to form the active formation configuration.
+The objective function $f(S)$ evaluates this selected subset by maximizing the log-determinant of its FIM.
+To guarantee an optimal greedy solution, $f(S)$ satisfies two fundamental properties \cite{nakaiEffectObjectiveFunction2021a}: \textit{monotonicity} ($f(T) \geq f(S)$ for all $S \subseteq T \subseteq V$) and \textit{submodularity} ($f(S \cup \{v\}) - f(S) \geq f(T \cup \{v\}) - f(T)$ for any $v \in V \setminus T$).
+Monotonicity implies that adding a UAV never degrades perception, while submodularity encapsulates the diminishing marginal returns of adding new sensors.
+These properties guarantee that a greedy strategy yields a lower-bound performance of $(1-1/e) \approx 63.2\%$ relative to the global optimum.